Botevgrad: Nature

 The region of Botevgrad municipality is quite rich in natural resources.
 The geographic landscape is remarkable for its variety.
-The municipality covers the following geographic areas: a part of Botevgradska Kotlovina (the valley of Botevgrad), some parts of Botevgradski Predbalkan and four of the Balkan shoulders — Razhana, Golyama Planina, Murgash and Bilo.
+The municipality covers the following geographic areas: a part of Botevgrad Valley, some parts of Botevgradski Predbalkan and four of the Balkan shoulders — Razhana, Golyama Planina, Murgash and Bilo.
 Kotlovinata Zhleba (Fillet Hollow) is situated between the main Balkan Range and the Northern Balkan.

 The bottom of the hollow is the accumulative river terrace of Bebresh river and its tributaries.
 The low oval hills inside the hollow contribute to the countryside variety.
 Mount Murgash — 1687 m tall is the highest point of the highest mountain range to the south and south-west.
 Many rivulets run down the slopes of the heights.
 Prohoda Vitinya or Vitinya Pass connecting South Bulgaria with North Bulgaria is located on the territory of Botevgrad municipality.

 Economy

 Sensata Technologies group, which specialises in the design and production of added value electronics and electromechanical systems used in the automotive and consumer electronics industry, operates one large production plant in the town.

 GE Pharmaceuticals operates a drugs factory and in 2006 Siemens opened a plant for the production of high voltage transformers.

 Integrated Micro-Electronics, Inc., also known as IMI, is a provider of electronics manufacturing services (EMS) and power semiconductor assembly and test services (SATS).

 APS Advanced Printing Systems is a company involved in production of thermal printer mechanisms, controller boards and thermal printers.